Regenleif's Guide to Druiding

 3. Shalemont Ravine, south of the Greygorge Leystone, up on the hill

-4. Stonevale, southwest of the Stonevale Farm Leystone, follow the path downstream (where the fisherman is)
+4. Stonevale, southwest of the Stonevale Farm Leystone, follow the path downstream (where the master fisherman is)

 I will go into each evasion ability in detail:

-Reflex: Reflex deflects Roots, Freeze, Shield Bash, Bolas, and other stun/hold skills.
-It is useful if you like soloing druid mobs, fighting bosses, and against any Monster casting the alisted skills.
+Reflex: Reflex deflects movement-affecting skills.
+It is useful if you like soloing Druid mobs, fighting bosses, and against any mob casting those skill types.
 Until you are lvl 65+, you will probably never have the chance to upgrade this skill (the first monsters to use such skills are the Stonevale Druids).
-However, after that, mobs will gradually start using it.
-It is a good ability to have in your reserves, however you should not put it extra effort to keep it maxed.
+However, after that, more mobs will use it.
+It is a good ability to have in your reserves, however you should not put in extra effort to keep it maxed.

-Warding: My favorite of the 5 abilities.
-Warding is based on deflecting Instant Damage spells (Lightning Strike, Fireball, Ice Shards...).
-It is easiest to train, and has saved my life many times!
-Warding is a must have, and is easiest to train (just have a/several low-level mage mob/s cast spells at you)
+Warding: My favorite of the 5 evasions.
+Warding deflects elemental instant damage spells (Lightning Strike, Fireball, Ice Shards...).
+It is the easiest to train, and has saved my life many times!
+Warding is a must have, and you can easily train it by rounding up the mages on the Shalemont ramp (the long ramped hill just north of Greygorge leystone).

-Vigour: Vigour shrugs off Vines, Rend, Incinerate, and other DoT spells.
-To be honest, mine isnt as high a level as I would like it to be, but then again it is hard to train (Stonevale Druids are one of the only good Vigour-training mobs).
-It is not the most pressing ability to train, as DoT spells generally aren't too deadly and numerous, but is still a good ability to upgrade when you are bored.
+Vigour: Vigour shrugs off DoT spells.
+To be honest, mine is not as high a level as I would like it to be, but it is hard to train (Stonevale Druids are one of the only good Vigour-training mobs).
+It is not the most pressing ability to train, as DoT spells generally aren't too deadly and common.

-Willpower: I rarely have use for this ability.
-Basically, it aids in the deflection of Debuffs.
-Such skills include Howling Wind, Lure of Ice/Fire/Magic/etc, Smoke Bomb, and others that make an enemy weaker but do not deal direct damage.
-The best way to train this ability would be (once you are around level 120), to gather as many red eyes from The Otherworld as possible, and let them cast "Accursed Lure" on you.
-Otherwise the best way is to politely ask a mage to cast lures on you in the arena.
+Willpower: Willpower aids in the deflection of Debuffs.
+Such skills include Howling Wind, Lure of Ice/Fire/Magic/etc, Smoke Bomb, and others that make you weaker but do not deal direct damage.
+The best way to train this is to politely ask a mage to cast lures on you in the arena, or make your own mage for this purpose.
+The skill is not used often by mobs in the "wild".

-Besides evasions, there are three essential abilities that I advise going for immediately:
+Besides evasions, there are three other abilities that you should gain immediately:

-Critical Skills: allows you to land "Critical" skills for twice the damage/heal.
-This only affect Instant Damage skills (including each iteration of a DoT/HoT); a higher ability level increases the probability of landing a critical hit/heal.
+Critical Strike / Critical Skills: allows you to land "Critical" skills and auto attacks for twice the damage/heal.
+This only affects Instant Damage and DOT skills; a higher ability level increases the probability of landing a critical auto/skill attack, but not a heal.
+These two abilities are absolutely essential, you get the quests for Critical Strike and Critical Skill at the Farcrag Bailey.

-Treasure Hunting: allows you to get twice the gold from kills; a higher ability level increases the probability of getting "Lucky Gold"
+Treasure Hunting: allows you to get twice the gold from kills; a higher ability level increases the probability of getting "Lucky Gold".
+You get the quest from the stage in the Farcrag Courtyard.

-Scholarly: allows you to get twice the XP from kills; a higher ability level increases the probability of getting "Lucky XP"
+Scholarly: allows you to get twice the XP from kills; a higher ability level increases the probability of getting "Lucky XP".
+You get this quest from a Druid (of course!) in Guilds Alley in Farcrag.

 That's all for the current abilities.
 Remember to ditch the staff for a totem ASAP!